awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Average agent interaction time<a name="average-agent-interaction-time-historical"></a>

-Average time that agents interacted with customers during contacts\.
+Average time that agents interacted with customers during inbound and outbound contacts\.
+This does not include [Customer Hold Time](#customer-hold-time-historical) or [After Contact Work Time](#acw-historical)\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric